ErikBjorkmanHA/mortage-test/README.md

 How to start the application:

-1. Download the root folder mortage-test
+1. Use the AWS link to download mortage-test.rar

+2. Extract the files

-2. Open commandline or powershell and change the directory to mortage-test
+2. Open a commandline and change the directory to the mortage-test root folder

 3. Use the command "./gradlew run" (excluding the quotation marks) to run the application